bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 A segmentation can be used to generate a binary mask that functions as a discrete "label" for a single structure.
-In this case, the mask suffix MUST be used, and the `desc` entity SHOULD be used to specify the masked structure (see [Anatomical labels](#anatomical-labels), and the `Atlas` metadata SHOULD be defined.
+In this case, the mask suffix MUST be used, and the `label` entity SHOULD be used to specify the masked structure (see [Anatomical labels](#anatomical-labels), and the `Atlas` metadata SHOULD be defined.
 For example: